Instant Pot One Pot Red Beans & Rice Recipe

 After a day of relaxing in the sun at the pool or the beach, the last thing I want to do is stand at a stove in our hotel room.
 I can head over to our room while the kids are swimming and plug in the pressure cooker.
 Next, I chop up the onions and any other root vegetable and saute them in a little olive oil at the bottom of the cooker.
 I then add salt, pepper, thyme and a clove of garlic.
 I let this cook for about 2 minutes.

-Next, I add the rice, sausage, broth and seasoning and any other vegetable.
+Next, I add the rice, sausage, broth and seasoning, and any other vegetable.
 You can add any type of meat your family likes.
 We like turkey sausage but you can use regular sausage or hotdogs.
 The meat and vegetable can be fresh or frozen.
 That is the beauty of the electric pressure cooker it will adjust to the temperature of your food and it always turns out perfectly.

-Make sure to give this a quick stir to mix the flavors and add some salt to help keep down any bubble over that can come out of the relief valve.
+Make sure to give the ingredients a quick stir to mix the flavors and add some salt to help keep down any bubble over that can come out of the relief valve.
 Make sure you secure the lid well, as the unit will not work at all if not secured.
 I have found that if you run the top (with the plastic ring on the inside) under a little running water, the lid goes on smoothly.
-Lock the lid, put the valve on lock and the timer on 6 minutes.
+Lock the lid, put the valve on lock, and the timer on 6 minutes.
 Depending on whether the meat is frozen or not, dinner is ready in 10 to 15 minutes.

 You will find that by the time your family has collapsed in the room from the pool, and they have the energy to tell you they’re hungry, you can be serving this quick dinner.
 I also make a salad or some cut up fruit and the dinner is complete.